wilk/Ext.ux.Deferred/README.md

 }
 ```

-Then, use the resolve/reject method to tell to your promise what to do:
+Then, use the resolve/reject method to tell your promise what to do:

 ```javascript
 function aSync1 (val) {